Escartem/fwendator/README.md

 I know that discord will show many warnings about not pasting random code into the console, and they are right, never paste code that you don't understand in random places.

-__To clarify; Yes, this piece of code will use your discord token; No, it won't be shared and only be used to get all of your friends on your account.__
+__To clarify; Yes, this piece of code will use your discord token; Yes it is considered as self-botting and against discord ToS; No, your token won't be shared and only be used to get all of your friends on your account; No, you won't be systematically banned for using this but you do expose yourself anyway, use at your own risk.__

-You can check this code by looking at the [original file](https://github.com/Escartem/fwendator/blob/master/getFriends.js), and if you still don't trust it, just don't paste it
+> You can check this code by looking at the [original file](https://github.com/Escartem/fwendator/blob/master/getFriends.js), and if you still don't trust it, just don't paste it

-__Another warning, using discord api with a user token is considered self-botting and against ToS, by running this script you are technically against it, that doesn't mean you will get banned for doing so, but you do expose yourself of consequences from discord on your account, use at your own risk__

 4) after pasting it and running it, it should start processing your friends, now you just need to wait